KevKevR/PA1attempt/README.md

 - Number keys 1 through 5 to select one of the five models (assigned in this order: S3, N2, A9, N4, V9).

 The following controls apply to the *selected model* only.
+- Spacebar to re-position the model at a random location on the grid.
 - WASD to move model in XZ plane.
 - a and d to incrementally rotate model about y-axis (5 degrees per press).
 - U and J to incrementally scale model to be bigger or smaller.